-Note that the database server is likely to impose a limit on the maximum number of parameters in a query, in which case the limit applies to the multi query as a whole.
+Note that the database server is likely to enforce a limit on the maximum number of parameters in a query, in which case the limit applies to the query batch as a whole.
 Queries using in with a large number of arguments passed as parameters may easily exceed this limit.
 For example, SQL Server has a limit of 2,100 parameters per round-trip, and will throw an exception executing this query:

 '''

-IList allEmployeesId = ...; //1,500 items
+int[] allEmployeesId = ...; // 1,500 items

-IMultiQuery multiQuery = s.CreateMultiQuery()
+var queries = s.CreateQueryBatch()

+.Add<Employee>(

+s.CreateQuery("from Employee e where e.Id in :empIds")

+.SetParameterList("empIds", allEmployeesId)

+.SetFirstResult(10))

+.Add<long>(

-.Add(s.CreateQuery("from Employee e where e.Id in :empIds")
+s.CreateQuery("select count() from Employee e where e.Id in :empIds")

+.SetParameterList("empIds", allEmployeesId));

+queries.Execute(); // will throw an exception from SQL Server

 '''

-''' .SetParameter("empIds", allEmployeesId).SetFirstResult(10)) .Add(s.CreateQuery("select count() from Employee e where e.Id in :empIds") .SetParameter("empIds", allEmployeesId)); IList results = multiQuery.List(); // will throw an exception from SQL Server '''

-An interesting usage of this feature is to load several collections of an object in one round-trip, without an expensive cartesian product (blog users posts).
+An interesting usage of the query batch is to load several collections of an object in one round-trip, without an expensive cartesian product (blog users posts).

 '''

-Blog blog = s.CreateMultiQuery()
+Blog blog = s.CreateQueryBatch()

+.Add(

-.Add("select b from Blog b left join fetch b.Users where b.Id = :id")
+s.CreateQuery("select b from Blog b left join fetch b.Users where b.Id = :id")

+.SetInt32("id", 123))

+.Add(

-.Add("select b from Blog b left join fetch b.Posts where b.Id = :id")
+s.CreateQuery("select b from Blog b left join fetch b.Posts where b.Id = :id")

-.SetInt32("id", 123)
+.SetInt32("id", 123))

-.UniqueResult<Blog>();
+.GetResult<Blog>(0).FirstOrDefault();

 '''